SChernykh/p2pool/README.md

 ```

 ## Build instructions
-Only 64-bit builds are supported, in particular ARMv7 or older CPUs are not supported.
+Only 64-bit builds are supported.
+In particular, ARMv7 and older CPUs are not supported.
 The reason is that RandomX hashing algorithm is too slow in 32-bit mode, and P2Pool needs to check new blocks very fast to keep up with other nodes.

 ### Prerequisites
 - cmake >= 3.10
 - C++ compiler with C++17 support.
-GCC-8, Clang-13 and MSVC-2019 have been tested and confirmed to work, older compilers may fail to build P2Pool.
+GCC-8, Clang-13 and MSVC-2019 have been tested and confirmed to work.
+Older compilers may fail to build P2Pool.

 ### Ubuntu 20.04